An Information-theoretic Security Analysis of Honeyword: Theoretical Calculation of Flatness

-Similarly, $\epsilon(i)$ can be calculated.
-By the definition of $\epsilon(i)$ and the optimal attack strategy, the strongest attacker wins in a $FlatGame^{P,Q,k}_{\mathcal{A}}(i)$ if and only if it happens that the number of honeywords with $P/Q$ values greater than the $P/Q$ of the true password is less than $(i-1)$.
+Similarly, $\epsilon_k(i)$ can be calculated.
+By the definition of $\epsilon_k(i)$ and the optimal attack strategy, the strongest attacker wins in a $FlatGame^{P,Q,k}_{\mathcal{A}}(i)$ if and only if it happens that the number of honeywords with $P/Q$ values greater than the $P/Q$ value of the real password is less than $(i-1)$.

-\begin{therm} When $f(+\infty)=0$, the flatness function in the Definition \ref{def1} in the continuous case has the formula:
+\begin{theorem} When $f(+\infty)=0$, the flatness function in the Definition \ref{def1} in the continuous case has the formula: